 Money manifestation is the practice of using focused intention, emotional reprogramming, and aligned financial action to attract specific income, wealth, and abundance goals.
 It operates through the same neurological mechanisms as all manifestation — reticular activating system recalibration, neuroplastic belief change, and emotional priming — but money adds a unique challenge: deep cultural conditioning around scarcity, guilt, and worthiness that other goals don't carry.
-According to research from Dominican University, writing financial goals increases achievement rates by 42%, and combining written goals with visual accountability and weekly progress tracking increases it further.
+According to research from Dominican University, writing financial goals increases achievement rates by 42%, and combining written goals with visual accountability increases it further.

 - The first step is identifying your specific money blocks — not jumping straight to affirmations